Martin Seymour-Smith, The 100 Most Influential Books Ever Written: The History of Thought From Ancient Times to Today [1998]

 - Martin Luther

-De Captivitate Babylonica Ecclesiae, Praeludium_5
+De Captivitate Babylonica Ecclesiae, Praeludium

 Von der Babylonischen Gefangenschaft der Kirche; On the Babylonian Captivity of the Church